Need to talk? Call 1800 882 436.

 If you have a medical condition like cancer, talk to your doctor if you think you'd like to have a baby.
 There are ways to preserve your fertility, such as freezing your eggs, but your doctor needs to know your wishes before any treatment starts.

 Being a healthy weight increases your chances of conceiving a healthy baby.
-Being overweight affects the quality of your eggs and makes it harder to conceive.
+Being overweight can affect ovulation (the release of an egg from your ovaries) and makes it harder to conceive.
 Being underweight can also affect your fertility.

 The best way of achieving a healthy weight is to eat a nutritious diet and exercise regularly.
 If you are overweight or obese, even losing just a few kilos will help.